Bicuspid Aortic Valve

-Healthcare providers sometimes use donor valves from cadavers for valve replacement.
+Healthcare providers may use donor valves from cadavers for valve replacement.
 But, most of the time, biologic valves made from tissue from a cow or a pig are used.
 Other times, they use artificial mechanical valves.
 Some artificial valves require you to take blood thinners lifelong.
 Sometimes surgeons replace the bicuspid aortic valve with the person’s own pulmonary valve and use a donor valve to replace the pulmonary valve.
 Each type of procedure and surgery has its own risks and benefits.
 Talk with your healthcare provider about what makes sense for you.

 If you are pregnant or considering becoming pregnant, talk with your healthcare provider about treatment.
 You may need treatment even if you don’t usually have symptoms.

-What are the complications of bicuspid aortic valve?
+What are possible complications of bicuspid aortic valve?

 An untreated bicuspid aortic valve can eventually lead to symptoms of heart failure.
 These include shortness of breath, fatigue, chest pain, fainting, and swelling.
 Also, an aortic aneurysm might develop downstream from the aortic valve and can lead to bleeding or rupture.
 Healthcare providers prefer to treat bicuspid aortic valve before heart failure develops.

 Endocarditis is another possible complication.
 It’s an infection of the heart valves.
 Your healthcare provider may give you special instructions about how to help prevent it.

 People with bicuspid aortic valve can also have abnormal heart rhythms like atrial fibrillation.
 In rare cases, some arrhythmias can cause sudden death.
 That may be more likely to happen after exercise.